 It should be noted that there does appear to be a structure which may be a checkpoint near the road which runs through this location.
 This structure has existed since at least April 2017.
-A circular crater near the location of this structure may possibly be a crater, but this cannot be confirmed with satellite imagery alone.
+A circular crater near the location of this structure may possibly be a crater from an earlier strike, but this cannot be confirmed with satellite imagery alone.
 This structure is approximately 215 meters from the impact location of the airstrike and does not feature in any open source content.

 All sources agree the attack took place on 2018/10/24.